Skip to main content

 ISO 27001 accreditation

-HESA is accredited under the ISO 27001 Information Security standard.
-A suite of Information Security Policies is issued to HESA staff covering a wide range of areas from information handling through use, development and maintenance of IT infrastructure to mobile computing and cryptography.
+Jisc is accredited under the ISO 27001 Information Security standard.
+A suite of Information Security Policies is issued to Jisc staff covering a wide range of areas from information handling tp use of computing resources.
 Adherence to these policies is subject to a regular internal and external audit programme.

-All HESA staff receive appropriate training and guidance in the protection of personal information encountered during the course of their work.
-This training is updated every two years.
+All Jisc staff receive appropriate training and guidance in the protection of personal information encountered during the course of their work.
+This training is updated regularly.

 Data